 - Difficulty sleeping

 - Mood swings

 - Any feelings or symptoms which are not normal for you

 Any and all of these symptoms may be caused by underlying mental health issues such as PTSD, anxiety, depression, and more.
 Additionally, they may also be signs of concussions or other forms of serious brain injuries.
 To summarize, it is not wise to ignore any symptoms which you or a loved one may experience after an injurious or traumatic accident.

 Seeking medical treatment is always a great idea.
 The worst-case scenario of seeing a medical or mental health professional is being told that you are healthy.
 The worst-case scenario of refusing medical care is allowing a health issue to worsen.

-Contact our Trenton, NJ Traumatic Injury Attorneys Today
+Contact our Hamilton, NJ Traumatic Injury Attorneys Today

 At Cohen & Riechelson, our traumatic injury attorneys are proud to serve Mercer County communities including Trenton, Princeton, Lawrence, Hamilton, New Brunswick, and all of Central New Jersey.
 Our firm is large enough to provide highly effective legal services but retains the small firm advantages including personalized attorney-client relationships and attention to detail.
 As always, we will take your personal injury claims on contingency, meaning you will not owe us a dime until and unless we recover financial compensation for you through a successful verdict or settlement.